OutLines: Modeling Spectral Lines from Winds, Bubbles, and Outflows: Physical Model

 \section{Physical Model}

 Within the framework of the Sobolev approximation \citep{1944SvA.....21..143S,1957SvA.....1..678S,1960mes..book.....S}, small scale Doppler motions of gas within clouds can be ignored in the context of the large-scale motion of the clouds themselves.
 The Sobolev approach has a long-standing precedent in the study of winds \citep[e.g.,][]{Castor1970,1974ApJ...193..651N,1975ApJ...202..465M,1987ApJ...314..726L}, with successful application to galactic winds and outflows over the past 15 years \citep[e.g.,][]{2010ApJ...717..289S,2011ApJ...734...24P,Martin2013,2015ApJ...801...43S,2016MNRAS.463..541C,Flury2023}.
 Under this assumption, the key characteristics of winds, outflows, and bubbles which dictate the line profile are the velocity field, density profile, and geometry of the clouds \citep[e.g.,][]{Zheng1990}.
-Below, we elaborate how the observed projected velocity $u$ in a spectral line, given by
+Below, we elaborate how the observed projected velocity $u$ in a spectral line, given by { the longitudinal relativistic Doppler shift \citep[][also \citealt{Sher1968} their Eqn 4]{Einstein1905} such that}